Glossary of Italian gold-ground painting

 T

-Tempera — Lat. temperare
+Tempera — Tech.

 The principal painting medium of the fondo oro tradition, in which dry pigments are bound in a water-miscible emulsion.
 Tempera dries rapidly by evaporation and is incompatible with oil, requiring deliberate layering of transparent glazes and opaque lights.
 See also: Egg Tempera.

-Terre Verte — Fr.
+Terre Verte — Tech.

 Green earth pigment (celadonite or glauconite), widely used as an underpaint for flesh in Italian tempera painting.
 Its cool greenish tone created a chromatic balance with the warm bole of the gold ground and provided the shadows of modelled faces.

-Throne (Trono) — Iconog.
+Throne (Trono) — Subject

 The architectural seat upon which the Virgin or Christ is depicted in Maestà compositions.
 The throne evolved from a flat Byzantine bench toward an elaborate Gothic throne with inlaid marble and cushioned steps, reflecting both theological status and contemporary courtly furniture.

-Trecento — It.
+Trecento — History

 The fourteenth century (literally ‘three hundreds’).
 The Trecento is the central century of the Italian gold-ground tradition, encompassing the work of Duccio, Giotto, the Lorenzetti, Simone Martini, Orcagna, and their followers.

-Triptych — Gk. triptychos
+Triptych — Object

 A devotional or altarpiece work in three panels, hinged or fixed.
 The triptych format was enormously popular in fourteenth-century Italy and was produced at every scale, from portable private devotional objects to large church altarpieces.